23 Hour Joint Replacement

 What is a 23 Hour Joint Replacement?

 The quick answer is that a 23 Hour Joint Replacement is the same surgical procedure as previous hip and knee replacement surgery.
 The difference is the length of stay in the hospital.
-With a 23 Hour Joint Replacement, the surgery is typically scheduled early in the morning.
-By the afternoon, the patient may receive physical therapy in the hospital for walking and movement exercises.
-The patient will then stay overnight in the hospital and receive another therapy session in the morning.
-They are then discharged from the hospital to their home.
+With a 23 Hour Joint Replacement, the surgery is typically early in the morning.
+By the afternoon, the patient will receive physical therapy in the hospital for walking and movement exercises.
+Your JOI surgeon will determine if you are able to go home safely.
+It is important to speak with your physician if you have an interest in this program.

 With continued concern about healthcare costs and the time for recovery from a Joint Replacement, changes still need to be made.
 Many Orthopedic Surgeons are performing 23 hour Joint Replacement Surgeries for Hip and Knee Replacements.